What Do I Do When the Winds Are Against Me?

-Cares go with having a body.
-Cares go with having a family.
-When my friends weep, I weep.
-We have cares because we are fighting Satan.
+Contrary winds go with having a body.
+Contrary winds go with having a family.
+When my friends weep; I weep.
+We experience contrary winds because we are fighting Satan.
 Satan's fighting us!

-God replied, "Your problem is that you're looking in the present.
-Look on down the line!”
+God replied, "Your problem is that you're not looking far enough ahead.
+You are looking at only what’s happening today.
+Look on down toward the end!"

-Asaph then tells us, “I went into the sanctuary of the Lord and I opened my eyes and saw that God had placed the unbelievers on slippery places."
+Then, Asaph went to church; "I went into the sanctuary of the Lord and I opened my eyes and saw that God had placed the unbelievers on slippery places."

-Contrary winds might blow in our faces but, no Christian ever stands in a slippery place.
+Rick, contrary winds might blow in our faces, but no Christian ever stands in a slippery place.
 It might be a hard place, but it's not a slippery place because our feet are on the rock.

 Second, contrary winds often strengthen us for more difficult things.

 Contrary winds destroyed my daughter Brianna's health.
-She writhes in constant pain and writes with all of her heart.
-She has now raised a billion dollars for non-profit ministries.
-Only God could have given her the strength to stand in the storm.
+She writhes in constant pain, with no cure in sight, and yet she writes with insight and ability.
+She has raised over a billion dollars for non-profit ministries.
+Only God could have given her the strength to stand strong in the storm.

-Contrary winds blowing against us today strengthen us to do greater things for God tomorrow.
+Rick, contrary winds often strengthen us today in order that we might do greater things for God tomorrow.

 Third, contrary winds often blow us to something better.

-A contrary wind blew Paul from a life of Christian-hating, scheming, murdering, Pharisee to the greatest Christian messenger God ever had.
+A contrary wind blew Paul from the life of a Christian-hating, scheming, murdering Pharisee to the greatest Christian messenger God ever had.

-We’ll find that contrary winds, those troubles and heartaches which hurt us so much, will often blow us to something better if we'll just open our eyes to see it!
+Rick, one day you’ll find that contrary winds, those troubles and heartaches which hurt us so much, will often blow us to something better if we'll just open our eyes to see.

 Finally, contrary winds bring Jesus to us!

 Contrary winds brought the disciples troubles and problems.
-But, in the midst of contrary winds, here came Jesus walking on the water.
+But, in the midst of their troubles, contrary winds brought the miracle of Jesus walking on the water.

-Jesus comes when the winds are contrary winds because He cares for us.
+Jesus comes when the winds are contrary because He cares for us.